 (1) A written notice of the procedure for any complaints of discrimination in the adoption process that involve race, color or national origin (RCNO), pursuant to rule 5101:2-33-03 of the Administrative Code.

 (2) The JFS 01611 "Non-discrimination Requirements for Foster Care and Adoptive Placements" (rev. 1/2009).
 No additional language regarding non-discrimination in the adoptive placement process based upon RCNO shall be included in the agency's policy or other recruitment materials.

 (F) Recruitment of prospective adoptive parents shall be an ongoing activity of the PCSA, PCPA, or PNA.
 The agency shall not deny any person the opportunity to become an adoptive parent on the basis of RCNO of the person or the child involved.

 (G) The PCSA, PCPA or PNA shall develop, maintain and implement a comprehensive recruitment plan that identifies the agency's diligent recruitment efforts of parents and which reflects the diversity of waiting children for whom adoptive homes are needed.
 The plan shall be signed by the agency director or designee.

-(H) If the PCSA, PCPA, or PNA amends its recruitment plan at any time the agency shall submit the amended recruitment plan to ODJFS within ten days following the amendment.
+(H) If the PCSA, PCPA, or PNA amends its recruitment plan at any time the agency shall submit the amended recruitment plan to ODJFS within ninety days following the amendment.

 (I) The PCSA, PCPA and PNA, at a minimum, shall include in its recruitment plan the following:

-(1) A fee structure that is non-discriminatory to approved adoptive parents and that allows parents of various income levels the opportunity to adopt.
+(1) A fee structure that is non-discriminatory to applicants and approved adoptive parents and that allows parents of various income levels the opportunity to adopt.
 Fees may be charged according to a standardized and uniformly applied sliding scale, based on a family's ability to pay.
 The ability to pay a fee shall not influence the choice of the most appropriate parent(s) for a child.